What’s The Ideal Crate Size For My Growing Puppy?

 Monitor your puppy's growth every few weeks, especially during their first year.
 Puppies grow rapidly, and it's important to keep track of their increasing size to ensure they have a properly fitting crate.

-Yes, crates can be used for as well.
+Yes, crates can be used for adult dogs as well.
 Many dogs find comfort and security in having their own den-like space, regardless of their age.
 Ensure the crate is large enough for your adult dog to stand up, turn around, and lie down comfortably.

 Share this post :